katanpink/inf-ticky-tacy/README.md

 - Block moves are limited to preventing the opponent's immediate win and should not be used excessively to prolong the game unfairly.

-## Setup

-### Prerequisites

-- Python 3.x installed on your system.
-- Optional: A virtual environment for Python dependencies.

 ### Installation

 1. Clone the repository: